L’Europe des Amants

 Saskia’s harpsichord-playing mother’s ancestors hail from China and Africa via Suriname, while my ballet-dancing mother’s roots may be traced back to Java.

-Thus, for our mothers, Europe was not a land of origin but rather a land of the future, the terminus of a journey that took them to their love.
+Thus, for our mothers, Europe was not a land of origin but rather a land of the future, the terminus of a journey that took them to their loved one.

 That thought led me from Campra to Rameau, whose Les Indes Galantes, also an opera-ballet, in 1735, presented characters at the time deemed ‘exotic’ with the aim of stirring the aristocratic imagination.
 Now, three hundred years later, for many of us Dutch, precisely that once ‘exotic’ colonial legacy has become firmly rooted in our characters, resulting in a new history, a new stimulus to the imagination, and thus a new narrative.

-Therfore, naturally, Rameau!
-The long-maligned (????)
-Rameau is one of the Baroque composers I hold in the highest esteem (alongside Telemann and Vivaldi.)
+Therefore, naturally, Rameau!
+The long maligned Rameau is one of the Baroque composers I hold in the highest esteem (alongside Telemann and Vivaldi.)
 I’m not attempting to replicate his unique style here – he is Rameau, and I am not.
 To embody Rameau’s style, I would need to shed the historical experiences of the intervening centuries that, despite myself, shape my ‘exotic’ self.

 .